PaperMC/velocitypowered.com/docs/deployment/tuning.md

 The recommended garbage collector for Velocity is the G1 region-based collector.
 There are several reasons for us to recommend G1:

 * It strikes the right balance between throughput and pause times.
+Throughput is roughly how much work the proxy can achieve.
-* It is compatible with most setups.
+* It is compatible with most setups (it is available in Java 8, the earliest Java version we support).

-The other flag is `-XX:MaxInlineLevel=15`.
-This tells the HotSpot native code compilers (called C1 and C2) how deep they should consider inlining code.
-Since Velocity's pipeline tends to have somewhat deep stacks, this flag will improve performance slightly through more aggressive inlining.
+Setups using these flags tend have very low (less than 10 millisecond) GC pauses every few minutes, which is very good for Minecraft.